onflow/flow/flips/20201125-bip-44-multi-account.md

 #### Account

-Account is the index of a distinct account owned by the wallet user.
+Account is the index of a distinct account address owned by the wallet user.
-Each index should refer to a unique account: no two account indices should be used to generate child public keys that are assigned to the same Flow account address.
+No two account indices should be used to generate child public keys that are assigned to the same Flow account address.
+Furthermore, a single account index should not be used to generate keys for more than one account address.

 The motivation for these accounts is the same set forth in BIP 44:

 > Users can use these accounts to organize the funds in the same fashion as bank accounts; for donation purposes (where all addresses are considered public), for saving purposes, for common expenses etc.

+In addition to the above, Flow wallets should follow the standards for account numbering, creation and discovery described in [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#account).

 #### Change